Navigation Menu

 Equine Studies

-This is a one-year, full time course consisting of a range of subjects that enable students to achieve a sound foundation in equine studies preparing them for employment or apprenticeships within the industry.
-The course offers students exceptional opportunity to gain hands on experience to develop their practical skills in horse husbandry and riding.
+This course consists of a range of topics that enable students to achieve a good foundation in equine studies.
+Alongside development of your riding practice, this qualification will prepare you for employment in various fields within the Equine industry.
+The course offers you exceptional opportunity to gain hands on experience to develop your practical husbandry and riding skills.

 Equine Training and Management Foundation Degree